Where are all the Orchids?

 - Periodic virus testing

-When the Gardeners Show House is completed the goal is to start rebuilding the collection.
-Would you like to be part of the opportunity to help the Botanical Garden grow its orchid collection?
+Now that the Gardeners Show House is completed, the goal is to rebuild the collection.
+Be part of the opportunity to help the Botanical Garden grow its orchid collection.
 Please support our Horticulture fund and give today.
-We are grateful for any support!
+We are grateful for whatveer you can give.
 Please scan the QR code below.
 Thank you.